core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

         \[ As to C509 certificates, there is a pending registration requested by draft-ietf-cose-cbor-encoded-cert. \]

-   * Optionally, 'sign_enc_alg', with value the Signature Encryption Algorithm used in the OSCORE group to encrypt messages protected with the group mode, encoded as a CBOR text string or integer.
+   * Optionally, 'sign_enc_alg', with value the Group Encryption Algorithm used in the OSCORE group to encrypt messages protected with the group mode, encoded as a CBOR text string or integer.
 The value is taken from the 'Value' column of the "COSE Algorithms" registry {{COSE.Algorithms}}.

+      Editor's note: as per the text above, the referred version of {{I-D.ietf-ace-key-groupcomm-oscore}} still uses 'sign_enc_alg' as parameter name.
+The next version of {{I-D.ietf-ace-key-groupcomm-oscore}} will be updated in order to use 'gp_enc_alg' instead, consistently with the naming used in the latest version of {{I-D.ietf-core-oscore-groupcomm}}.

    * Optionally, 'sign_alg', with value the Signature Algorithm used to sign messages in the OSCORE group, encoded as a CBOR text string or integer.
 The value is taken from the 'Value' column of the "COSE Algorithms" registry {{COSE.Algorithms}}.